rajin-khan/rajin-khan/README.md

 - 📫 How to reach me: **rajin.khan2001@gmail.com**

-- ⚡ Fun fact: **I've been producing music and beats for myself, various projects and clients, and ghost producing on different artists' albums for 5 years.**
+- ⚡ Fun fact: **I've been producing music and mixing professionally for 5 years.**

 <p align="left">
 </p>